 4. Valerian Tea

-Another tea that helps you sleep fast, decreases night-time awakenings and improves sleep quality.
+Tea that helps you sleep faster, decreases night-time awakenings and improves sleep quality.

 Studies show improvement in sleep quality after taking valerian capsules twice daily for four weeks among menopausal women.
 There is evidence of the use of valerian herb as a sedative for centuries.
 Valerian root is a natural remedy for stress and anxiety.